missyrestless/PrivacyScreen/README.md

 - Modify the `Trigger:` entry to your custom trigger
   - DO NOT modify the `Replace with:` entry
 - Click the `Save` button and close the gesture window

-## Manage with Dialog Menu

-The Truth &amp; Beauty Privacy Shields can be managed using a dialog menu.
-To bring up the menu, long press the shield.

-The dialog menu provides a status indicator for all Truth &amp; Beauty Privacy Shields in the region and can be used to:

-- Raise / Lower Shields
-- Set to 1-sided shield (default) or 2-sided shield
-- Enable/Disable Flashing when shields are activated
-- Enable/Disable Touch to activate/deactivate shields
-- Set shields to phantom or solid when active
-- Resize shields to standard formats
-- Retexture each shield with textures in the Shield inventory
-  - New textures can be added, simply drag and drop into the shield Contents tab
-  - Best if new textures are in 2:1 aspect ration, width twice the height
-  - Keep texture names short, less than 11 characters, e.g. `MyFavorite`
-- Apply changes to a single shield or all shields in the region owned by the same owner
-- Set each shield to access by owner only or members of the shield's group
-  - If group access is enabled, group members can manage shields via the dialog menu only
-  - Owner can always manage via dialog menu or chat commands and gestures
-  - Group members cannot enable or disable group access, only owner can

-The Truth &amp; Beauty Privacy Shields store settings in prim K/V storage.
-No editing notecards, all preferences and settings are automatically saved in the prim K/V store.

 ## Manual Resizing